Nishanth-Emu/image-classification-deployed-AWS/README.md

     *   This will typically open the Streamlit app in your web browser at `http://localhost:8501`.

 ## Deployment on EC2

-This section summarizes the steps for deploying on an Ubuntu EC2 instance.

 1.  **Launch an EC2 Instance:**
     *   Launch an Ubuntu EC2 instance.